 3.4.
 Other Discount Real Estate Brokers

 Apart from Flat Fee MLS Listing Companies, there are three other types of discount real estate brokers you can choose from.

-A Flat Rate is a fixed amount the seller pays the broker.
-Flat rate brokers are predominantly full-service brokers.
-They handle everything from listing to closing.
-These fees are fixed and do not change as per the services or the selling price of your home.
+Flat rate brokers are predominantly full-service brokers i.e. they handle everything from listing to closing.
+They charge a flat rate which is essentially a fixed amount that does not change as per the services or the home value.

 A flat rate is perfect for homes priced on the higher end.
-Let’s say your house is valued at $600,000 and you pick a flat-rate pricing model of a $3500 listing fee, then you can bypass a Realtor commission of around $36,000.
+Let’s say your house is valued at $700,000 and you pick a flat-rate pricing model of a $3,500 listing fee.
+If you opt for the traditional agent route, you would have to pay a realtor commission of around $21,000.

 Apart from the buyer agent commission, you will also be responsible for concessions, escrow fees, and warranties.

 Our #1 Pick for a Flat Rate Company

 Why it is our top pick: CA Flat Fee has an excellent customer rating and good local coverage in California.
 The customer testimonials show their clients had a good experience working with their full-service realtors.

 Pricing: CA Flat Fee has only one flat rate package.